SendCloud/api-integration-example/README.md

 ## Examples
 Below you can find the links to Python files which show how to use the API.
-The scripts are written in Python 3 and require Requests to be installed.
+The scripts are written in Python 3 and require [Requests][requests_docs] to be installed.
 You can easily inspect and learn more about the code.

 Running the scripts to interact with the API simple.
 Take the following create parcel example: